 Qualify every sale opportunity to make sure they fit your ideal client/customer profile before you develop a proposal or agree to do work.

 To qualify leads is to focus on quality over quantity.
 A big list of prospects who are not interested is not nearly as helpful as a smaller list of those who show a genuine interest and are open to a conversation.

 The only way to know if they’re open to a conversation is to initiate it.

 Longingly staring at prospects from afar or adding them to email campaigns while hoping they’ll come to you is not helping you sincerely qualify leads.

 Break the ice with a conversation – You can do it! 😊

 8. Be consistent with your outreach

-No matter how busy you are, be sure to make time to do personal lead generation activities especially, if you don’t have a marketing team supporting you.
+Do what you can to make sure you’re making time for personal lead-generation activities, especially if you don’t have a marketing team supporting you.

 9. Develop a lead nurturing plan

-While you may generate leads from your initial campaign, you will generate more by following up with additional touches just be sure that is meaningful and relevant to your audience.
+While you may generate leads from your initial campaign, you will attract even more by following up with additional touches.
+Just be sure that it is meaningful and relevant to your audience.